matteobarbera/mavlab_wiki_fork/delflyBodyEnclosure.md

-= Intro =
+# Intro

-To make the Delfly les prone to damage a solution was found by inclosing al critical part in an enclosure.
+To make the Delfly less prone to damage a solution was found by enclosing al critical part in an enclosure.

-= Outcome =
+# Outcome

 An extremely light simple to create rigid body for the Delfly